hsgrewal/docs/CLI-cheatsheet.md

   - "stream editor" accepts standard input and modifies it based on an expression, before displaying it as output data

-- sort
+### `sort`
-  - takes a filename or standard input and orders each line alphabetically, printing it to standard output
+Takes a filename or standard input and orders each line alphabetically, printing it to standard output

 ### `tail`
 Print last 10 lines of file

-#### `-n N`
+##### `-n N`
 Specify the number of lines

-- touch
+### `touch`
-  - creates a new file inside the working directory.
+Creates a new file inside the working directory.
 It takes in a file name as an argument, and then creates a new empty file in the current working directory

-- uniq
+### `uniq`
-  - takes a filename or standard input and prints out every line, removing any exact duplicates
+Takes a filename or standard input and prints out every line, removing any exact duplicates

 ### `wc`
-word count
+Word count